How to Grow Tomatillos: The Complete Guide

 Print Friendly and PDF

-Tomatillos are not just unripe tomatoes!
-Usually sold with their papery husks still intact, these green fruits are an easy-to-grow garden performer—and go wonderfully in salsas and more!
+Tomatillos are not unripe tomatoes!
+Usually sold with their papery husks still intact, these delicious green fruits are an easy-to-grow garden performer—and go wonderfully in salsas and more!
 Learn how to plant, grow, and harvest tomatillos.

 What Are Tomatillos?